willhowes/makers_portfolio_and_notes/week_2.md

 ### Monday

+1. Try in pair programming to actually use proper driver-navigator process.
+Previously, this has been a bit ad hoc.

-1. Ask for feedback on my pair programming.
+2. Ask for feedback on my pair programming.
 Is there anything I can do better?

+3. Learn about code reviewing.

 ## Takeaways & Reflections from the week